 - Freezer Burn: It can stay in the freezer for 3-6 months.
 Not much longer.
 It’s important to ensure the fish doesn’t get freezer burn.

-The advice provided will help you ensure you have the best fish mount possible.
+The fish mounting tips provided will help you ensure you have the best fish mount possible.
 Mounting a fish is a way to celebrate and remember the adventure.
-Reflecting back on the time you spent on the water, the fish you caught and people you spent time with.
+Reflecting back on the time you spent on the water, the fish you caught, and the people you spent time with.
 Each time I look at a mount it reminds me of those memories.